com-480-data-visualization/Apple-Pie-Chart/README.md

 ### 3. Updating GitHub Pages (docs Folder)

-1. Move or copy the contents of “out” to the “docs” folder in the root of the “web” branch.
+1. Move or copy the contents of “docs” folder in the root of the “web” branch.
 For example:
    ```bash
    rm -rf ../../../../docs/*
    cp -R out/* ../../../../docs/
    ```
-   (Adjust paths to match your structure.)

 2. Commit and push the updated “docs” folder to GitHub on the “web” branch:
    ```bash